macaroni-os/macaroni-site/site/content/blog/copy-fail.md

 weight: 5
 ---

-A little detail about last security issues in Linux world and the impact in the Macaroni OS world.
+A little detail about recent security issues in the Linux world and their impact on the Macaroni OS ecosystem.

 # Copy Fail on Macaroni OS

-In the last period a lot of important CVEs (CVE-2026-31431, CVE-2026-43500, etc.) in the Linux world that have shaken all Linux distros.
+Recently, several important CVEs (CVE-2026-31431, CVE-2026-43500, etc.) have shaken the Linux world.
-We speak about *Copy Fail*, *Dirty Frag* and derived exploits.
+We are talking about *Copy Fail*, *Dirty Frag*, and related exploits.

-We are surprised that an important mitigation strategy is not yet been shared and analyzed by the Macaroni OS Team.
-This strategy doesn't resolve the security issue but at least give to the OS administrator a bit more time to organize structured upgrade process.
+We are surprised that an important mitigation strategy is not yet been shared and we want instead share what is been analyzed by the Macaroni OS Team.
+This strategy does not fully resolve the security issue, but it at least gives OS administrators more time to organize a structured upgrade process.

 So, this article wants share what is been discovery in order to be usable not only in Macaroni OS but in all distros where possible.

-We was titubante to share or not this informations, because share them means also give a new means to attacker but we think that is something interesting that need to be shared considering that the fixes of the security issues are now available.
+We were hesitant about sharing this information because publishing it also means giving attackers additional ideas.
+However, we believe this is something important that should be shared, especially considering that fixes for these security issues are now available.

-The security issues related to the *Copy Fail* exploit uses a Linux kernel bug on page cache that permits root escalation where the files with *suid* have readable permissions.
+The security issues related to the *Copy Fail* exploit rely on a Linux kernel page-cache bug that permits privilege escalation when *suid* files are readable.

-Before enter in the detail we share a real example did in the `macaroni/mark-unstable` LXD/Incus container using the Golang [copyfail-go](https://github.com/badsectorlabs/copyfail-go) tool now available in our `forensics-kit` to show the exploit and the mitigation.
+Before going into the details,  we want to share a real example performed in the `macaroni/mark-unstable` LXD/Incus container using the Golang [copyfail-go](https://github.com/badsectorlabs/copyfail-go) tool now available in our `forensics-kit`, to demonstrate both the exploit and the mitigation.

-So, the first step is create the testing container:
+So, the first step is to create the testing container:

 ```bash
 $> incus launch -p default macaroni:macaroni/mark-unstable test-cve